-The most important consideration to make when selecting a facial toner is that you are using one that is suitable for your skin type.
+The most important thing to remember when selecting a facial toner is to choose one that is suitable for your skintype.
 Creating your own facial toner at home allows you to do this.
-What's more, commercial brands of toner can be expensive; using natural products to moisturize your skin is not only gentler on the skin, it's cheaper, too.
+What's more, commercial brands can be expensive, while using homemade products is not only gentler on the skin, but also cheaper.
 Read on to learn how to make a standard base for a facial toner, and discover which essential oils to add according to your skin type and desired outcome.

 How to make a toner base

-Begin with 100 ml of rose water, and pour this into a glass bottle.
-Add your essential oil of choice - see below for tips on how to pick it-, put the lid back on the bottle, and shake vigorously.
-Leave the bottle for 36 hours to allow the contents to combine naturally.
-Strain the mixture through a paper coffee filter and pour the filtered toner back into the bottle.
-The toner can be applied to the skin daily using cotton wool pads, and rinsed afterwards using cool water.
+Begin with 100 ml of rose water, and pour it into a glass bottle.
+Add your essential oil of choice (see below for tips on how to pick one), put the lid on, and shake the bottle vigorously.
+Set the bottle aside for 36 hours to allow the contents to combine naturally.
+Then, strainthe mixture through a paper coffee filter, and pour the filtered toner back into the bottle.
+The toner can be applied to the skin daily using cotton wool pads.

 Toner for dry skin